plone/training/docs/mastering-plone/dexterity_reference.md

 The user can now edit the values of the new field _history_field_.

-Thats what you did to accomplish this:
+That's what you did to accomplish this:

 - You added a new field of type JSONField with widget "history_widget" and default schema to your content type schema.
 - You registered the custom Plone widget for widget name "history_widget".